reproductor-mpv-en-raspberry-pi

 sudo apt install mpv

-Once installed, we check the MPV version to ensure the installation was successful:
+Once installed, verify the MPV version to ensure the installation was successful:

 Basic Usage of MPV